 Lanternfly eggs are usually laid on hard surfaces like trees, rocks, decks, cars, and other natural or artificial surfaces.

 Lanternfly eggs look like light brownish mortar that’s not spread evenly.
-The reason why is that lanternflies coat their eggs in a grey mud-like substance that looks similar to some mud dauber constructions.
+The reason is that lanternflies coat their eggs in a grey mud-like substance that looks similar to some mud dauber constructions.
 These protected batches of eggs vary in size but usually contain 30-50 eggs each.

 A single tree can have several masses of lanternfly eggs, so if you spot one, there may be more nearby.